Get Started

 - View container logs

-- CPU and RAM usage stats (auto-refresh every 3 minutes)
+- CPU and RAM usage stats (auto-refresh every 15seconds)

 FAQ

-- Q: I can't see any containers or stats?
+- Q: I can't see any containers or getting and error?

-A: You could explore a cron solution, ie;
+A: If you are using a manual install process, you could explore a cron solution, ie;

 curl -L -o dockermanager.deb https://github.com/chrisjbawden/cockpit-dockermanager/releases/download/latest/dockermanager.deb && sudo dpkg -i dockermanager.deb && rm dockermanager.deb